Skip to content

 apply_softmax bool

 If True, treat outputs as logits and return probability moments.
+Classification wrappers also enable this automatically.

 False

-Optional additive aleatoric variance term for regression.
+Optional additive aleatoric variance term for plain regression models.

 None